 Family MELANONIDAE Pelagic Cods

-Melanonus Günther 1878 melanos, black, referring to entirely deep-black body of M. gracilis; onus, presumably a latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish
+Melanonus Günther 1878 melanos, black, referring to entirely deep-black body of M. gracilis; onus, presumably a Latinization of onos, a name dating to Aristotle, originally referring to Phycis blennoides (Gadidae) but often applied to Merluccius merluccius (Merlucciidae) and hence used several times by Günther as a suffix for a hake-like fish

 Melanonus gracilis Günther 1878 thin or slender, presumably referring to its “rather compressed” head and body and/or how body terminates into a “long tapering” tail without a caudal fin